 The inscription tables are, however, some of the most interesting things about the portal, both because of the history of the tables and because of the Latin inscriptions per se.
 One table thus tells us that Christian IV “with his own hand laid the first stone of this royal edifice/ year after the birth of Christ 1637, July 7”, which is the only remaining source telling us when the foundation stone ceremony took place.

 However, Christian IV could hardly have laid the foundation stone himself, since he was staying in the town of Glückstadt in the Duchy of Holstein in July 1637.
 The inscription with this information was probably also not added until 20 years after the foundation stone was laid, most likely at the same time as the other table was inserted.
-The second table tells us that Frederik III completed and inaugurated the Holy Trinity Complex in 1656.
+The second table tells us that Frederik III completed and inaugurated the Trinity Complex in 1656.
 That, however, does also not entirely match the truth since the university library was not inaugurated until the following year.

 Aftermath of the Bombardment